Taylor Swift Performs At Nashville Cafe Where She Got Discovered & Downs A Shot Of Fireball

 Taylor Swift just surprised fans at the Bluebird Cafe where she was first discovered at 15.
 Watch her sing ‘Better Man’ and an acoustic version of ‘Shake It Off!’

 The Easter Bunny came early this year, and by Easter Bunny, we mean Taylor Swift.
 The 28-year-old head back to her hometown of Nashville, and gave fans a surprise performance at the Bluebird Cafe on March 31.
-She did a stripped down version of her 2012 hit, “Shake It Off” and a beautiful rendition of “Better Man,” the single she penned for Little Big Town.
+She sang her 2008 song, “Love Story,” a stripped down version of her 2012 hit, “Shake It Off” and a beautiful rendition of “Better Man,” the single she penned for Little Big Town.
 After her performance of the country song, she also downed a shot of Fireball whiskey, according to the Tennesseean.
 She’s truly the hero we all deserve.

 As any Swiftie would know, Taylor was first discovered by Scott Borchetta in Jan.
 2004, who invited her to join his label Big Machine Records when she was 15-years-old.
 During her appearance, she acknowledged the cafe’s importance.
 “I wanted to say a big thank you to the Bluebird Cafe,” she said as she perched on a stool alongside country songwriter Craig Wisemen.
 “I think any songwriter in town would echo my sentiments and say that this is kind of the only place where this exists — this particular place where you get to come and hear the writer’s take on the songs they’ve put out into the world.”